boredazfcuk/docker-icloudpd/README.md

 To run the script inside the currently running container, issue this command:
 ```
-docker exec -it icloudpd /usr/local/bin/sync-icloud.sh --CorrectJPEGTimestamps
+docker exec -it icloudpd sync-icloud.sh --CorrectJPEGTimestamps
 ```

-**--Generate2FACookie**
+**--Initialise**
-The --Generate2FACookie command line option will force the creation of a new two-factor authentication cookie.
-This makes life easier for people running Synology/QNAP NAS devices as it means they don't have to create a 2nd container to re-authenticate.
+The --Initialise command line option will allow you to add your password to the system keyring.
+It will also force the creation of a new two-factor authentication cookie.
 To run the script inside the currently running container, issue this command:
 ```
-docker exec -it icloudpd /usr/local/bin/sync-icloud.sh --Generate2FACookie
+docker exec -it icloudpd sync-icloud.sh --Initialise
 ```

 ## HEALTH CHECK